 Richard Flower’s brother and sister-in-law, Benjamin O. Flower and Hattie (Cloud) Flower, lived at 316 Commonwealth in 1884 and 1885.
 He was president of the Flower Medical Company and later became a magazine publisher and editor.
 By 1886, they had moved to 316 Newbury.

 In 1889, Richard Flower opened the Hotel Flower on Columbus Avenue at Holyoke Street, described in Boston of To-Day as combining “the features of the home, hotel, and hospital without the disagreeable accompaniments of the latter.”
 The sanitarium was operated on an elaborate scale and news reports indicated that, in addition to more traditional cure, spiritualism, séances, and hypnotism were practiced.
-It was not a financial success and in March of 1890, he sold the property and it subsequently became the Grand Hotel.

 In addition to his medical business, Richard Flower was a promoter of various investments, including gold and silver mines, large land developments, and other projects.
 In 1893, he and Paschal R. Smith were accused of selling Nathaniel C. Foster, a lumber merchant of Fairchild, Wisconsin, fraudulent bonds in the Deming Land and Water Company.
 Dr. Flower fled Boston and was arrested in Texas in December of 1894.
 It is unclear whether he was ever convicted.

 In 1909, Mayde Flower sued Richard Flower for divorce, naming Mrs. Hagaman as the co-respondent.
 At the time of their divorce, his whereabouts were unknown.
 By 1910, Mayde Manfull (having resumed the use of her birth name) was living in Detroit with her son-in-law and daughter, George Goodwin Power and Evangeline (Flower) Power, who had married in August of 1908.

-He was arrested again in 1913 and convicted in December of 1914 on charges of fraud.
+Richard Flower was arrested again in 1913 and convicted in December of 1914 on charges of fraud.
 He was released from jail in August of 1915 and died in October of 1916 in Hoboken.